spaceraccoon/neighborhood-map/README.md

 ## Installation
 1. Clone the project and `cd` into it.
 2. [Install bower](https://bower.io/#install-bower) if necessary.
-3. Install the dependencies via bower `bower install bootstrap#v4.0.0-alpha.6` `bower install knockout`.
+3. (Already installed for you) Install the dependencies via bower `bower install bootstrap#v4.0.0-alpha.6` `bower install knockout`.
 4. Generate a [Zomato API key](https://developers.zomato.com/api) and add it to `user-key` in `js/app.js`.
 5. Generate a [Google Maps JavaScript API key](https://developers.google.com/maps/documentation/javascript/) add add it to `<script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&v=3"></script>` in `index.html`.
 6. Open `index.html` and enjoy!